-At Needham, Kepner & Fish, we want our clients to have a safe Labor Day weekend with their relatives and friends.
-We recommend using these five safety tips over this holiday weekend.
+At Needham, Kepner & Fish LLP, we want our clients to have a safe Labor Day weekend with family and friends.
+We recommend using these five Labor Day weekend safety tips over this holiday weekend.

-Safety Tip 1: Don’t Drink Alcohol While Driving or Swimming
+Safety Tip 1: Do Not Drink Alcohol While Operating a Vehicle

-Avoid drinking alcoholic beverages while driving a vehicle or engaging in water sports.
-Excess alcohol consumption is a leading cause of vehicular accidents and drowning incidents.
-In addition, it is illegal to drink alcohol while operating an automobile, and many local parks also have strict regulations concerning drinking alcoholic beverages.
+Do not drink alcoholic beverages while driving a vehicle or engaging in water sports.
+Excess alcohol consumption is a leading cause of auto accidents and drowning incidents.
+In addition, it is illegal to drink alcohol while operating an automobile.
+Many local parks also have strict regulations about drinking alcoholic beverages.

 Safety Tip 2: Use Caution While Having a Barbecue

 Make sure to understand how to use a grill while you are barbecuing.
-Never use a charcoal or gas grill inside a building because it will lead to a buildup of lethal carbon monoxide gas.
-Place a grill away from trees, fences, and buildings, but make sure to have a bucket of water nearby to extinguish a dangerous fire.
+You should not use a charcoal or gas grill inside a building.
+It may lead to a buildup of lethal carbon monoxide gas.
+Additionally, outside, you should place a grill away from trees, fences, and buildings.
+However, make sure to have a bucket of water nearby to extinguish a dangerous fire.

 Safety Tip 3: Wear a Protective Helmet While Cycling